 We all do this from time to time, and clients are no different.
 Sometimes, we don’t know what we want until we see something we don’t want.
 It’s just a fact of life.

 Conducting plenty of research prior to starting your design helps negate this risk somewhat, but it’s never truly foolproof.
-Misunderstandings and changing moods and needs can lead to a dissonance between what the client wants and what they actually get.
+Misunderstandings or changing moods and needs can lead to a dissonance between what the client wants and what they actually get.

 In the absence of an actual product or design to use and test, the first iteration reflects theoretical use, not actual use.
-Designing iteratively makes it possible to quickly design a prototype that users can test.
-That way, the design team can see much earlier on how the product will actually be used instead of theoretically.
+Designing iteratively makes it possible to quickly create a prototype that users can test.
+That way, the design team can see much earlier how the product will actually be used instead of theoretically.

 What is a prototype, and why is it useful?

-Putting a prototype out there earlier helps both designers and the clients reject the ideas that don’t work.
+Putting a prototype out there earlier helps both designers and clients reject the ideas that don’t work.
 After one step, they can now move forward with only viable ideas, ensuring no time is wasted.
 This strategy can be employed as early as the ideation phase.